fsantanna/pingus/ceu/README.md

 constructs, and redirect the instantiation and event dispatching to the new class.
-The remaining classes in C++ should interoperate with the new classes in Céu until we complete the porting process.
+The remaining classes in C++ should interoperate with the new classes in Céu until we complete the rewriting process.

 Note that we only touch classes that deal with events, as Céu is actually less expressive than C++ for pure data manipulation.